 THE FUTURE OF WORK

-Experiential Learning Credits
+Experiential Learning Requirements

-An exciting requirement
+An exciting experiential learning requirement

 You can fulfill this requirement through a variety of means, through whatever excites you: a scheduled course, an internship, a study abroad or perhaps by completing a professional certificate.
 Even your on-campus job can apply, if it is related to your major program of study.
 It depends on your major and what you plan for with your advisor.